-So, boreout is a feeling of being overwhelmed and suffocated, while burnout is a feeling of being emotionally drained.
+So, boreout syndrome is a feeling of being overwhelmed and suffocated, while burnout is a feeling of being emotionally drained.
 In general, boreout is more harmful to your health, while burnout can lead to career-threatening consequences.

 There are a few key differences between boreout vs burnout that can affect your productivity.

-- First, boreout is more likely to result from repetitive tasks that are not interesting or engaging.
+- First, boreout syndrome is more likely to result from repetitive tasks that are not interesting or engaging.
 This can lead to a feeling of detachment from the work, which can make it difficult to focus.
 Burnout, on the other hand, is more likely to result from tasks that are challenging but also enjoyable.
 This combination can lead to a sense of satisfaction and motivation, which is essential for sustained productivity.

 - Finally, boreout is more likely to lead to emotional exhaustion.
-The symptoms of boreout usually indicates a psychological disorder that more often than not leads to a physical illness.
+The symptoms of boreout usually indicate a psychological disorder that more often than not leads to a physical illness.
 Burnout, on the other hand, is often accompanied by feelings of anxiety and anger.